ray-x/navigator.lua/README.md

 Above servers covered a small part neovim lspconfig support, You can still use lspconfig to add and config servers not in the list.
 If you would like to add a server not in the list, you can check this PR https://github.com/ray-x/navigator.lua/pull/107

-Also, an option in setup:
+Alternatively, update following option in setup(if you do not want a PR):

 ```lua
 require'navigator'setup{lsp={servers={'cmake', 'lexls'}}}

 ```

-Above example add cmake and lexls to the default server list
+Above option add cmake and lexls to the default server list

 ### Disable a lsp client loading from navigator